-Paracetamol is generally well tolerated when taken as directed, but like all pain relievers should not be taken for more than a few days without medical advice.
+Paracetamol is generally well tolerated when taken as directed, but like all over-the-counter pain relievers, should not be taken for more than a few days without medical advice.

 What is paracetamol used for?

-Paracetamol purchased over-the-counter without a prescription is commonly used to provide temporary relief of pain and discomfort associated with:
+Paracetamol purchased over-the-counter without a prescription is commonly used to provide temporary relief of different types of pain, including: